-Leonard DiSalvo, age 46, joined Zapata in September 1998 and currently serves as its Vice President -- Finance and Chief Financial Officer.
-Mr. DiSalvo also currently serves as Vice President -- Finance and Chief Financial Officer of Zap.Com Corporation, a position he has held since April 1999, and a director of Zapata's majority-owned subsidiary, Safety Components International, Inc. (OTCBB: SAFY), a position he has held since January 2004.
-Mr. DiSalvo also serves as Chairman of the Safety Components' Compensation Committee.
+Leonard DiSalvo, age 47, joined Zapata in September 1998 and currently serves as its Vice President - Finance and Chief Financial Officer.
+Mr. DiSalvo also currently serves as Vice President - Finance and Chief Financial Officer of Zap.Com Corporation, a position he has held since April 1999.
+He serves as a director of Omega Protein Corporation (NYSE: OME), Zapata's majority-owned subsidiary, and until December 2005 was a director and Chairman of the Compensation Committee of Zapata's former majority-owned subsidiary, Safety Components International, Inc. (OTCBB: SAFY), a position he held since January 2004.
 Mr. DiSalvo has over 20 years of experience in the areas of finance and accounting.
 Mr. DiSalvo served as a finance manager for Constellation Brands, Inc., a national manufacturer and distributor of wine, spirits and beer, since 1996.
 Prior to that position, Mr. DiSalvo held various management positions in the areas of finance and accounting in the Contact Lens Division of Bausch & Lomb Incorporated.
 Mr. DiSalvo is a Certified Public Accountant.

-Gordon E. Forth, age 43, has served as Zapata's Secretary since December 1998.
+Gordon E. Forth, age 44, has served as Zapata's Secretary since December 1998.
 Mr. Forth also serves as Secretary of Zap.Com Corporation, a position he has held since April 1999.
 Mr. Forth is a partner of Woods Oviatt Gilman LLP, a Rochester, New York based law firm.
 Mr. Forth has practiced law at the Woods Oviatt firm since 1987.

-See Proposal 1 -- Election of Directors above for information concerning the Company's Chairman of the Board, President and Chief Executive Officer, Avram A. Glazer.
+See Proposal 1 - Election of Directors above for information concerning the Company's Chairman of the Board, President and Chief Executive Officer, Avram A. Glazer.